nxp-imx-support/pyeiq/README.md

 ### Copyright and License

-Copyright 2021 NXP Semiconductors.
+Copyright 2021 NXP.
 Free use of this software is granted under the terms of the BSD 3-Clause License.
 See [LICENSE](https://source.codeaurora.org/external/imxsupport/pyeiq/tree/LICENSE.md?h=v3.0.0)
 for details.